haibzhou/MongoDB-Atlas-Tutorial/README.md

 In the organizations and projects hierarchy, an organization can contain many projects.
 Under this structure, you can:

    - Use the same billing settings across multiple projects in your organization
-   - View all projects within an organization, create teams of users, and assign teams to projects.
-See Organizations
+   - View all projects within an organization, create teams of users, and assign teams to projects
-   -
+   - Connect to Atlas as part of live migration to Atlas